 R 257.301a(j) “Start-up test failure” means the BAIID has prevented the motor vehicle

 from being started after a start-up test.
 This subdivision does not apply if a passing test

 is provided within 15 minutes of the initial start-up test.
 Multiple unsuccessful attempts

 at 1 time to start the vehicle shall be treated as 1 start-up test failure under this

 subdivision.
 Unsuccessful attempts 1 hour or more apart shall be treated as separate

 One true start-up test failure will be negated by a clean test, or start-up, within 15 minutes of the failed test.
 This reprieve is why it is so important to continue retesting when an ignition interlock device prevents the car from starting up.
 Before the second test, the driver should make every effort to rinse their mouth with water.

 In summary.
 Never walk away from a start-up test failure.
 Instead, sit in the automobile and test over until the car starts.

 Multiple start-up test failures.
 What do I do now?

 After multiple attempts to start the car, all resulting in ignition interlock test failures, the driver/petitioner must become proactive.
 The driver should immediately retrace their steps before testing.
 The driver should carefully document all the food they ate or drank before taking the test.
-The driver should be particular, noting brands and flavors of the food or drink.
+The driver should be particular, noting the brands and flavors of the food or drink.